bob-loblawb/Loan-Prediction/README.md

 # Loan-Prediction
-The aim is to build a predictive model to find the loan eligibilty of a person the data used is in train.csv and tested in test.csv
+The aim is to build a predictive model to find the loan eligibilty of a person the data used is in train.csv and model is tested using test.csv mysub1,mysub2 and mysub3 are the prediction on test.csv using three different models logitic regression,decision tree classifier and random forest regressor